ramiletus/fraud-detection/README.md

 It also provides a Kafka consumer and a RabbitMQ listener to listen to data injection commands.

-It uses Neo4j to deploy a graph database.
+It uses Spring Data Neo4j to model a graph database.
 This way of connecting entities is more natural and efficient for the purposes of the application.

+Plus, it offers the possibility to integrate [CAMARA Project](https://camaraproject.org/) fraud detection APIs.
+For now, the Device Location Verification API is integrated through [MultiApi Maven Plugin](https://github.com/sngular/scs-multiapi-plugin).

 ## Technologies